mcanearm/data-philly-presentation/data-philly-presentation.md

 What is plyr best for?
 ===
-- Lots of data simple data cleaning.
+- Lots of simple data cleaning.
 - Complex data cleaning tasks are best handled outside plyr (in my opinion).

 *Ex.*